1. Home/

 • Development of efficient training formats such as microlearning and integrated learning.

-• Use of synergy effects through integration into existing training processes.
+• Use of collaboration effects through integration into existing training processes.

 • Prioritization of training content based on risk analysis and relevance.

-• Use of automation and scalable training concepts.
+• Use of automation and flexible training concepts.

 • Development of an ROI model to demonstrate cost-benefit ratio.